johnbeil/TideCrawler/README.md

 # TideCrawler
-Obtains annual tide forecasts from NOAA for NBDC Station 46026 and saves to a Postgres database.
+Obtains annual tide forecasts from NOAA Station 9414275 (Ocean Beach, San Francisco) and saves to a Postgres database.

 Used in conjunction with BuoyBot (https://github.com/johnbeil/BuoyBot).
 Database access credentials need to be stored in an environment variable.